 Sarah is a Licensed Clinical Social Worker who received her MSW from Baylor University and her undergraduate in social work from the University of Mary Hardin-Baylor.
-She has 10 years of experience working with individuals and families in a variety of contexts.
+She has 13 years of experience working with individuals and families in a variety of contexts.

-In 2012, Sarah transitioned to Baylor Scott & White Health where she began providing support for the psychological and social needs of patients with complex illnesses and issues related to trauma, death, grief and loss, and bereavement.
-Sarah spent her final years at Baylor Scott & White Health working within the oncology departments.
-She had the honor and privilege of walking alongside patients with cancer and their families to serve and address emotional, physical, spiritual, relational, and psychological needs.
+In 2012, Sarah transitioned to Baylor Scott & White Health where she began providing support for the psychological and social needs of patients with issues related to trauma, complex and chronic illness, death, grief and loss.
+Sarah spent her final years at Baylor Scott & White Health embedded within the oncology and hematology departments.
+She had the honor and privilege of walking alongside patients and their families to serve and address the complex emotional, physical, spiritual, and relational needs associated with cancer treatment.